 At this time of grief and loss, from the moment you pick up the phone and talk to me, you will start to feel a sense of relief at having someone to shoulder the burden with you.
 Because I get very booked up, a lot of people ring me even before going to the funeral directors.

 Helen France, Funeral Celebrant, Kent & East Sussex - Helping you bear the burden of bereavement.

 Frequently Asked Questions (FAQ)

 Where are you based?
-Most of the funerals I take are at Tunbridge Wells, Charing, Blue Bell Hill, Folkestone and Hastings.
-People have also asked me to speak at memorial services at stately homes, gardens, hotels, restaurants.
-Some people just want a small affair in the privacy and comfort of their own home.
+I take funerals at the crematoria at Tunbridge Wells, Charing, Blue Bell Hill, Folkestone and Hastings.
+People have also asked me to speak at memorial services at stately homes, gardens, restaurants and hotels.
+And some people just want a small affair in the privacy and comfort of their own home.